tucksravin/incidental-fox-productivity/README.md

-move todoist api to express server if it remains inconsistent add check if internet goes out while someone is browsing reactive title
+move todoist api to express server if it remains inconsistent add check if internet goes out while someone is browsing reactive title get completed todoist tasks for going back and include checkmarks (might need to convert to sync api)

 ### features for much later